-- To understand the concepts and mathematical foundations of machine learning and types of problems tackled by machine learning - To explore the different supervised learning techniques including ensemble methods - To learn different aspects of unsupervised learning and reinforcement learning - To learn the role of probabilistic methods for machine learning - To understand the basic concepts of neural networks and deep learning
+- Understand the concepts and mathematical foundations of machine learning and types of problems tackled by machine learning. - Explore the different supervised learning techniques including ensemble methods. - Learn different aspects of unsupervised learning and reinforcement learning. - Infer the role of probabilistic methods for machine learning. - Illustrate the basic concepts of neural networks and deep learning.